whoszee/VehicleManagementApp/README.md

 # VehicleManagementApp

-This is a full stack application utilizing an AngularJS Front (TODO), Jersey WS implementation, and MongoDB.
+This is a complete application utilizing an AngularJS Front (TODO), Jersey WS implementation, and MongoDB.
 This application is currently in progess.

 <b>Features:</b><br><br>